GencayTuran/6LetterWordChallenge/README.md

 Don't spend too much time on this.

-## features and tasks
+## Features and Tasks

-1. input data processor
+1. **Input Data Processor**
-  - get input data
+   - Get input data and put data into a collection.

-  - put data into collection
+2. **Data Combinator Service**

-2. data combinator service
+   - Iterate data over combination logic.
-  - iterate data over combination logic
+     - Combine every 2 words that make up a word of 6 chars in total from the input data.
-  - logic: combine every 2 words that make up a word of 6 chars in total from the input data
+     - (Later make this logic able to handle different combinations as well.)

-  - (later make this logic able to handle different combinations as well.)
+3. **Combination Presentator Service**

-3. combination presentator service
+   - Present end result for each combination.
-  - present end result for each combiantion as following example: fo+obar=foobar
+     - Example: `fo + obar = foobar`

-4. refactoring and principles implementation
+4. **Refactoring and Principles Implementation**
-  - refactor and implement the SOLID principles
+   - Refactor and implement the SOLID principles.
-  - make every service readable and testable
+     - Make every service readable and testable.

-5. unit testing
+5. **Unit Testing**
-  - create unit tests for every service
+   - Create unit tests for every service.